Chart Color Schemes

 Ashfield - North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Ashfield North is significantly higher than broader benchmarks.
-51.2% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 32.2%, followed by postgraduate qualifications (15.8%) and graduate diplomas (3.2%).
+Educational attainment in Ashfield - North is notably high, with 51.2% of residents aged 15+ holding university qualifications.
+This exceeds the national average of 30.4% and the NSW average of 32.2%.
+Bachelor degrees are most common at 32.2%, followed by postgraduate qualifications at 15.8% and graduate diplomas at 3.2%.
 Vocational pathways account for 23.4% of qualifications, with advanced diplomas at 12.2% and certificates at 11.2%.

 Frequently Asked Questions - Education